OleksiiDvornik/react-todo-app/README.md

 ![Todo app preview cover](https://repository-images.githubusercontent.com/528359213/2e42a33c-3462-449e-8219-a02fbad2fc8a)

 A simple to-do app built with React and json-server.
 The app can add a few items at the same time, delete, mark complete and edit existing tasks.
-All items are stored in demo data base file which created by json-server library.
+All items are stored in demo database file which created by json-server library.

 ## Required packages